 You need to make sure you’re well informed about what options and services your providers offer.
 You’re using their services in order to protect the privacy of your traffic, IP address, and data overall, after all.
 The devil is in the detail, even when it comes to secure internet surfing.

-In fact, some of the best software out there that covers your VPN needs doesn’t only offer it as an option, but includes it as an automatic feature.
-That’s how necessary it really is.
+In fact, some of the best providers out there don’t only offer a kill switch as an option but include it as an automatic feature.
+That’s how necessary it is.